Aldabra giant tortoise: Lifespan

 Large tortoises are among the longest-lived animals.
 Some individual Aldabra giant tortoises are thought to be over 200 years of age, but this is difficult to verify because they tend to outlive their human observers.
 Adwaita was reputedly one of four captured by British seamen from the Seychelles Islands as gifts to Robert Clive of the British East India Company in the 18th century, and came to Calcutta Zoo in 1875.
 At his death in March 2006 at the Kolkata (formerly Calcutta) Zoo in India, Adwaita is reputed to have reached the longest ever measured lifespan of 255 years (birth year 1750).

-As of 2022, Jonathan, a Seychelles giant tortoise, is thought to be the oldest living giant tortoise at the age of years.
+Jonathan, a Seychelles giant tortoise, is the oldest verified giant tortoise.

 Esmeralda, an Aldabra giant tortoise, is second at the age of years, since the death of Harriet, a Galapagos giant tortoise, at 175.
 An Aldabra giant tortoise living on Changuu off Zanzibar is reportedly years old.